tanyaweaver/python-dev-accelerator/source/lectures/queue.rst

 Motivation
 ==========

 * Sequential
 * Limited access
 * First-In First-Out (FIFO) access
 * **When might I actually use this?**
     - Building a task manager
     - Modeling traffic patterns
     - Printing a document (or several documents) in proper order

 Attributes
 ==========

-* top
+* head
 * is_empty
 * size